 Here are some highlights of Geico auto insurance:

-- The company’s claims process earned third place in the 2019 J.D.
+- The company’s claims process earned eighth place in the 2021 J.D.
 Power U.S. Auto Claims Satisfaction StudySM.

 - On average, Geico offers cheaper premiums than other top providers.

 - You can get discounts on insurance premiums for things like defensive driving courses, vehicle safety features, and good driving habits.